 The fleet management market has countless applications for visualizing GPS-equipped units on the map, optimizing routes, and building reports.
 Tableau is a slightly different animal.
 Tableau is one of the leading BI platforms with a distinctive and powerful graphical interface and an extensive list of possible data sources for in-depth data analysis, actionable insights, and better decision-making.
 However, importing telemetry data from the tracking devices was only possible via a database engine.
-Since flespi positions itself as a hub for telemetry data, we decided to enable Tableau to get device messages directly from the flespi platform.
+Since flespi positions itself as a hub for telemetry data, we decided to enable Tableau to get device messages (and analytics intervals) directly from the flespi platform.

 Tableau allows creating Web Data Connectors (WDC) to add custom data sources and extract data from any applications.
 Flespi team has developed the flespi-tableau-wdc WDC to fetch messages from any tracking device registered in the flespi platform (note that this is an open-source project on GitHub so you are welcome to branch it and tweak to your needs).

 Note: since flespi unifies the parameter names for all supported device types, you do not have to worry about matching the specific protocol’s naming convention.